Audi A8 saloon - Engines, drive & performance

 The Audi A8 isn't intended to offer the last word in driving excitement, but luxury cars like this still need to blend comfort and quietness with an enjoyable experience from behind the wheel.
 The early production cars we've tried so far appear to have judged the balance quite nicely.

-Compared to the uncannily soft ride of an S-Class, the A8 has a very slightly firm edge, though not one that you could ever call obtrusive.
+Compared to the uncannily soft ride of an S-Class, the A8 has a very slightly firm edge, although not one that you could ever call obtrusive.
 This slight cloud comes with the silver lining of impressive body control, with very little body lean even during the enthusiastic hard cornering that the A8 can cope with.
-Such exuberance is encouraged by accurate steering with a nice weight to it, confirming that Audi definitely hasn't overlooked driver appeal.
+Such exuberance is encouraged by accurate steering with a nice weight to it, confirming that Audi definitely hasn't overlooked driver appeal; although, a Bentley Flying Spur will provide you and your chauffeur with greater thrills.

 Audi A8 diesel engines